paynl/sdk-alliance/README.md

 ### About
 In order to use this SDK, you'll need to have an alliance account at PAY.

-The alliance will be able to manage sub-merchants, and manage most of the task via the api that normally a merchant would do by logging in in the PAY. admin.
+The alliance will be able to manage sub-merchants, and manage most of the tasks via the API that normally a merchant would do by logging in in the PAY. admin.

 Also this SDK extends the standard [PAY.
 SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.